-With my empirical research, I do work on theoretical issues.
+With my empirical research, I do also work on measurement of economic inequality.
 I present four such papers as following.

 1. A new pro transfer-sensitive measure of economic inequality under the Lorenz curve framework in analogue to the index of refraction of geometrical optics.